material-motion/material-motion/README.md

 This is a starmap.
 It defines high-level goals and identifies patterns.
 It is not the API documentation for any particular solution.
 Our [Community index](community_index/) links to implementations for specific platforms and languages.
 [Join our Discord channel](https://discord.gg/ZJyGXza) to chat with the team.

-**The Starmap is in a very early drafting phase.
+**The Starmap is in an early drafting phase.
 It will evolve over time.**

 Please read the chapter on [Starmap contributor essentials](https://material-motion.gitbooks.io/material-motion-team/content/starmap_essentials/) to learn how to contribute to the Starmap.